iamatypeofwalrus/shim/README.md

 ```

 ### With Debugging Logger
 You can pull logs from various steps in the shim by passing the `SetDebugLogger` option.
-[It accepts any logger that provides
-the `Println` and `Printf`](https://github.com/iamatypeofwalrus/shim/blob/56bb8c10bbb8e36d964551ceace772f675141ec8/log.go#L5) functions a lá the standard library logger.
+[It accepts any logger that provides `Printf`](https://github.com/iamatypeofwalrus/shim/blob/56bb8c10bbb8e36d964551ceace772f675141ec8/log.go#L5) functions a lá the standard library logger.

 ```go
 func main() {